Purchases made through links earn us a small commission, at no extra cost to you.

 Tips for Visiting the Eiffel Tower

-- The Eiffel Tower is open every single day of the year.
-Hours are as follows:
+Opening Hours: The Eiffel Tower is open every single day of the year.
+See this page for up to date opening hours.

-- You can also buy your tickets for the elevators on line through the Official Eiffel Tower Ticket Office.
-The online tickets often sell out way in advance but don’t worry, there still will be tickets available at the tower when you arrive.
+Buying Tickets: You can buy your tickets for the Eiffel Tower online through the Official Eiffel Tower Ticket Office up to 60 days before your visit.
+The online tickets often sell out way in advance, but they do release more for same-day visits.
+Don’t worry if you didn’t buy online, there still will be tickets available at the tower when you arrive.